-When it comes to credit management, one thing you always need to remember is that cash is king.
-Sure, you need to build strong customer relationships and make sure that you’re providing great products and services – but in the end, if your business isn’t getting paid, the results could be disastrous.
+When it comes to credit management, one thing you always need to remember is that cash in the bank matters, as cash flow is key.
+While building strong customer relationships and providing excellent products and services are also important, if your organisation isn’t getting paid on time, it can lead to serious financial consequences.

 What’s so great about cash?
 Well, unfortunately, you can’t spend IOUs.
-(Wouldn’t it be great if you could?!).
-So, no matter how much money you are owed on paper, if you’re not actually getting those payments in, those outstanding invoices aren’t doing you much good.
+No matter how much money you are owed on paper, if you’re not actually getting those payments in, those outstanding invoices aren’t doing your business much good.

 Here are just three of the many reasons you need cash in the bank:

-- You have money to spend– As the saying goes, you have to spend money to make money, and that means you need to have money.
-Cold hard cash.
-Unfortunately, you can’t spend money that a customer owes to you, so you’re going to have to keep chasing them for payment.
+Unfortunately, you can’t spend money that a customer owes you, so you’re going to have to keep chasing them for payment.
 Of course, once you’ve got that money, you can use it to invest in the business, buy supplies or pay employees.

-For example, Onguard credit management software has been designed specifically to help teams throughout the O2C process.
+Investing in the right tools can also help make this process smoother and more efficient.
+Onguard credit management software has been designed specifically to help teams throughout their credit management process.
 The system makes it easy for you to record and share information with relevant teams, create to-do lists and automate actions.
 The result?
-Lower DSO and more cash in the bank.
+A lower DSO and of course, more cash in the bank.